ese-detkin-lab/ese5190-2022-lab2-into-the-void-star/README.md

 Include lab questions, screenshots, analysis, etc. (Remember, this is public, so don't put anything here you don't want to share with the world.)
 ## Setting Up Terminal

 While I was using Windows Operating system, I prefer to use WindowsPowershell simply because of the ease of access.
+Moreover, we need to follow the steps below to install the C/C++ SDK, using the repository for pico-examples and then run the "hello_usb.c" program.

+We can follow the following steps to configure our PC:
+    1. [Arm GNU Toolchain](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads) you need the filename ending with -arm-none-eabi.exe.

 ## Setting Up a Text Editor